Burdett College

 On October 17, 1895 the Boston Herald shows Burdett losing a football game to Somerville High School 36-0.
 Through 1905 Burdett played a full schedule of games each season against Boston Area high schools, independent teams and college reserve and freshman teams.
 Even with small squads—25-30 candidates--the 1900 team won at least five games; other years were less successful.
 The low point was a 54-0 loss to Phillips Andover in 1905, a game in which Burdett trailed 50-0 at halftime.

 Burdett apparently began baseball earlier.
-The Herald shows game against Everett High School in 1894.
+The Herald shows a game against Everett High School in 1894.
 Burdett played many of the same teams over the same time period with more success.
 Two Burdett players went on to minor league careers.

 Burdett also fielded an ice polo team, playing the same schools.